 Do I really need antidepressants?

 No!
 Antidepressants don’t solve the symptoms of hypothyroidism and hormone deficiencies.
-Don’t let a doctor talk you into taking an antidepressant.
 Find a doctor who will work with you to discover the underlying causes of your symptoms.

 Dangerous side effects of antidepressants